sumit240597/Retail_Store/README.md

 # Global_Terrorism

-This is the Internship Po=roject work from The Spark Foundation Need to Perform EDA on the dataset of Global_Terrorism Need to identify the hot zone and all other insights information
+This is the Internship Project work from The Spark Foundation Need to Perform EDA on the dataset of Global_Terrorism Need to identify the hot zone and all other insights information